 Applies to: Nerdio Manager for MSP (NMM) v1.0+

-Nerdio Manager's Backup module allows you to administer backups for all your critical WVD resources, including session hosts for personal and pooled desktops, desktop images, servers (virtual machines) and Azure Files shares.
+Nerdio Manager's Backup module allows you to administer backups for all your critical AVD resources, including session hosts for personal and pooled desktops, desktop images, servers (virtual machines) and Azure Files shares.

 Before Nerdio Manager can start protecting the resources, you must setup a few settings first.

-Navigate to Settings - Integrations and look for the tile "Recovery Vaults, Policies and Assignments".
-If you have not completed any setup yet, the tile will be empty and look like this:
+Navigate to Settings - Integrations and look for the tile "Backup recovery vaults, policies and assignments".
+You will be able to see vaults added and mapped to different regions like this: